 How is ADHD diagnosed?

-There is no single test to diagnose ADHD.
-Attention deficit hyperactivity disorder is difficult to diagnose.
-Many of the symptoms, such as inattention, impulsiveness and hyperactivity can also be a common part of a non-ADHD child's development.
+There is no single test to diagnose attention deficit hyperactivity disorder (ADHD), and it is difficult to diagnose.
+Many of the symptoms, such as inattention, impulsiveness, and hyperactivity, can also be a common part of a non-ADHD child's development.

 Sometimes the more formal setting of starting school leads to an ADHD diagnosis, while some people may not be diagnosed until they are adults.

-Parents who think their child may have ADHD should see their GP.
+Parents who think their child may have ADHD should seek medical advice.

-The GP will want to know whether ADHD symptoms happen at home or at school, or both.
+The doctor will want to know whether ADHD symptoms happen at home or at school, or both.

 They'll ask whether there's a family history of ADHD, as it may have a genetic component.

-The GP will also ask about other health conditions and about any major changes in family life, such as divorce or the death of a close family member.
+The doctor will also ask about other health conditions and about any major changes in family life, such as divorce or the death of a close family member.